RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Introduction

 Semileptonic charged-current decays are typically studied via binned template fits, and one of the most extended and user friendly frameworks that allows to do so in High-Energy Physics (HEP) is HistFactory~\cite{Cranmer:1456844}.
 This tool has a limited functionality for template morphing, only being able to provide interpolations between fixed-shape histograms that have to be provided as input.
-In order to use a generic shape parameterisation in HistFactory (and in particular the functional forms provided by HAMMER), new structures have to be developed.
+In order to use a generic shape parameterisation in HistFactory, in particular the functional forms provided by HAMMER, new structures have to be developed.

-This note presents the construction of RooHammerModel, an interface between the HAMMER tool and the HistFactory fitting framework.
-The interface is designed to be user-friendly.
-It has been optimised in terms of speed and memory consumption and has been tested on a typical use case.
-As the core of the HAMMER software and the baseline implementation of HistFactory, the presented interface is also coded in \texttt{C++}, and is constructed in a way that makes it also compatible with standalone RooFit~\cite{verkerke2003roofit} fitting frameworks.
-This interface therefore requires solely a working installation of the HAMMER and RooFit/HistFactory packages.
+This paper presents the construction of RooHammerModel, a \texttt{C++} based interface between the HAMMER tool and the HistFactory and RooFit~\cite{verkerke2003roofit} fitting frameworks.
+The interface has been constructed to be fully flexible regarding the decay mode and parameter configuration, allowing the user to specify any of the possible configurations available in HAMMER.
+The technical details of the interaction with HAMMER are fully kept inside the class, providing a user experience which is as close as possible to that of a standard RooFit model for a probability density function.
+The interface has been optimised to minimise the fitting time and memory consumption and has been tested on a typical use case.

 The structure of the paper is as follows.
-Sec.~\ref{sec:structure} describes the overall structure of the interface.
-Sec.~\ref{sec:user} explains the user configuration.
-Sec.~\ref{sec:repository} points to a public repository where the code can be found and gives instructions on how to compile and execute it.
-Sec.~\ref{sec:technical} explains several aspects of the particular implementation and the designed solutions to some challenges that arose in the process.
-Sec.~\ref{sec:tests} presents the studies done to test the fitting interface.
-Sec.~\ref{sec:performance} shows some performance benchmarks in terms of timing and memory consumption.
-Finally, some final remarks are given in Sec.~\ref{sec:conclusions}.
+Section~\ref{sec:structure} describes the overall structure of the interface.
+Section~\ref{sec:user} explains the user configuration.
+Section~\ref{sec:technical} explains several aspects of the particular implementation and the designed solutions to some challenges that arose in the process.
+Section~\ref{sec:tests} presents the studies done to test the fitting interface.
+Section~\ref{sec:performance} shows a performance analysis.
+Finally, some concluding remarks are given in section~\ref{sec:conclusions}.